EXETER NOVEL PRIZE 2025

 By submitting the first 10,000 words of your novel, along with a synopsis, you are in with a chance of not only winning a prestigious prize, but also - by daring to put your work out there in the world - getting your name and work noticed.

-Read the rules below carefully, then send us is those first ten thousand words, including a brief synopsis, of a novel that has not been accepted for publication by a traditional publishing house.
+Read the rules below carefully, then send us those first ten thousand words, plus a brief word synopsis, of a novel that has not been accepted for publication by a traditional publishing house.

 Who won last year?